aheed/max-home/src/content/blog/dambusters.md

 This level is still under construction.

 ## Real life mission
 Inspired by the famous real life WWII [Dambusters Raid](https://en.wikipedia.org/wiki/Operation_Chastise).
+Hydroelectric dams were attacked by allied bombers using bombs bouncing on water.

 ### In popular culture
 The 1955 movie [The Dam Busters](https://www.imdb.com/title/tt0046889/?ref_=ext_shr_lnk) was based on the true story.